DISTRHO/Cardinal/README.md

 It is likely most people will prefer to use Rack Pro for its official support and its big module collection (including commercial ones).

 A feature comparison between Cardinal and Rack Pro can be seen [here](docs/DIFFERENCES.md).

+## License

+Cardinal is licensed under GPLv3+, see [LICENSE](LICENSE) for more details.
+An overview of the included code and linked submodules can be seen [here](docs/LICENSES.md#code-license--binary).

+## Community chat

+Currently we are all on #cardinal IRC room in irc.libera.chat server.
+Come join us in your favorite IRC client or through a Matrix bridge.